3milesWind/Vue.js_evolution/README.md

 getting deeper: watcher execute only the data has changed.
 After the re-fresh the api would not call.

-Step1: set the wacther run after the page re-fresh
+Step1: set the watcher run after the page re-fresh

 ```javascript
 watch:{